Db2-DTE-POC/wxddemo/docs/wxd-vmware.md

 ### VirtualBox

 VirtualBox does not externalize the IP address of the virtual machine.
-The `ifconfig` command will provide an IP address of the machine but it will not be reachable from your host browser.
+The `ifconfig` command will provide an IP address of the machine, but it will not be reachable from your host browser.
 To open the ports, you must use the network option on the virtual machine.
 This step can be done while the machine is running.
 From the VirtualBox console, choose Settings for the machine and then click on the Network option.

 ![Browser](wxd-images/vbox-network.png)